 We promote diversity and equal opportunity to drive a comprehensive and balanced skill set, and we recruit and promote employees on the basis of merit.
 We are committed to being an inclusive workplace, supporting employees to reach their full potential whilst feeling valued and included.
 Employee networks, representing certain groups of employees that may face specific challenges, are overseen by an executive sponsor and support employees through their career progression.
-Read more about diversity and inclusion on pages 41 to 42.
+Read more about diversity and inclusion on pages 49 to 50 and pages 138 to 140 of the UUG Annual report and financial statements.